cozygene/glint/docs/source/index.rst

 Contact us:
 ^^^^^^^^^^^

-This software was developed by Reut Yedidim and Elior Rahmani.
+This software was developed by Reut Yedidim, Omer Weissbrod and Elior Rahmani.
 For any question and for reporting bugs please send an email to Elior Rahmani at: elior.rahmani@gmail.com